Last Updated on January 25, 2022 by

 It might take up to six months for your hair to grow back to its regular rate.
 However, if the follicular unit is injured or hormonally disrupted, hair may not develop at all.
 This means that no new hair will grow in the region.
 As a result, shaving your hair does nothing to encourage hair growth.

-And if you cut your hair near to the scalp, it will only be visible to you if it is growing.
+And if you cut your hair near the scalp, it will only be visible to you if it is growing.
 Having that at the back of your mind, you should know that the follicular unit doesn’t understand a thing about hair.
 So even when you pluck it away, the follicular unit just continues to grow.

 Ways To Speed Up Hair Growth